 Serviceberry

 The USDA states, “in some regions, the flowers are gathered for church services, hence serviceberry.”
 You can imagine early colonists seeing these bright, blooming branches and bringing them in to cheer the gloom of early church structures.

-Serviceberries also go by the common name shadblow (or shadbush).
-This name originates from the timing of their blooms, which typically coincide with the annual spring migration of American shad fish from the Atlantic Ocean up rivers.
+Serviceberries are also known as shadblow (or shadbush).
+This name originates from the timing of their blooms, which typically coincide with the annual spring migration of American shad fish from the Atlantic Ocean into rivers.
 Shad has been described as “the fish that fed the (American) nation’s founders.”
 Sadly, shad stock has plummeted in the past 100 years due to dams and overfishing.

 Where can I find a native serviceberry?

-Sadly, finding specific native plants can be challenging.
-Many conventional nurseries stock a majority of non-native plants (or native cultivars.)
+Finding specific native plants can be challenging.
+Many conventional nurseries stock a majority of non-native plants (or native cultivars).
 Big-box nurseries carry even fewer native options; it’s mostly just coneflowers or a heuchera.

+Serviceberry